lithops-zty/hsrequest/README.md

 - [Contribution](#contribution)

 ## Introduction
-This Python downloader module provides a high-performance, cross-platform solution for downloading files.
-With a user-friendly UI, it supports multi-threading, auto-resume capability, and fast download speeds.
+This downloader module provides a high-performance, cross-platform solution for downloading files.
+With a user-friendly UI, it supports multi-threading, auto-resume, and fast download speeds.
 It is highly optimized for downloading large files, such as videos.

 It has been tested to be robust against connection failures.

 Built with Python and tkinter.

 ## Features
-- **Multi-threaded downloads** for increased speed and efficiency.
+- **Multi-threaded downloading** for increased speed and efficiency.
 - **Resume capability** to continue interrupted downloads.
 - **User-friendly UI** shows stats and thread status.
 - **Progress tracking** visualizes download progress for each worker thread.